Analysis | When did the Jan. 6 rally become a march to the Capitol?

 A permit issued by the National Park Service delineates what was expected at the event on the evening of Jan.
 5, the rally that had originally been organized by the 80 Percent Coalition.

 Five thousand people were expected to attend an all-day event.
-But, the permit notes, “[t]here is no march associated with this permitted demonstration.”
+But, the permit notes, “there is no march associated with this permitted demonstration.”

 One of the individuals identified as speaking at the rally is conspiracy theory peddler Alex Jones.
 According to reporting from the Wall Street Journal, Jones obtained a prominent speaking slot by donating $50,000 to the effort — and helped secure hundreds of thousands of dollars in additional funding from a prominent Republican donor.